pycom/pydocs/pybytes/integrations/azure.md

 ## Integrate your devices

 The first step requires you to create an [IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/).
 This is an Azure service that enables you to ingest high volumes of telemetry from your IoT devices into the cloud for storage or processing.
-In order to do that, [follow the offical documentation](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal).
+In order to do that, [follow the official documentation](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal).
 To summarize you'll need to:
     - specify your [subscription plan](https://account.azure.com/subscriptions/)
     - create or choose a [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-portal), a container that holds resources that share the same lifecycle, permissions, and policies.
-This name must contains only alphanumeric characters, periods, underscores, hyphens and parenthesis and cannot end in a period.
+This name must contain only alphanumeric characters, periods, underscores, hyphens and parenthesis and cannot end in a period.
     - choose a [region](https://azure.microsoft.com/en-us/global-infrastructure/regions/)
-    - choose the Iot Hub name (its length must be between 3 and 50, and it must contains only alphanumeric characters and hyphens).
+    - choose the IoT Hub name (its length must be between 3 and 50, and it must contain only alphanumeric characters and hyphens).
 It won't be possible to change this name later.
     - [specify tier scaling and units](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling)

 ![IoT Hub creation](../../.gitbook/assets/01_azure_integration.png)